 I found myself in a funk.
-I was overweight by about 50 pounds, could no longer run up stairs, had trouble leaning over to tie my shoes, was lethargic, was depressed, and had a bad case of brain fog.
-After floundering around, trying to fix all this with medication, great cabernet sauvignon, and chocolate cake (!), I decided that perhaps a more healthy approach was in order (ya think?!).
+I was overweight by about 50 pounds, could no longer run up stairs, had trouble leaning over to tie my shoes, was exhausted, was depressed, and had a bad case of brain fog.
+After floundering around, trying to fix all this with medication, yoyo-dieting, and cheating, I finally decided that perhaps a more healthy approach was in order (ya think?!).
 Something that would support weight loss, but also my life.

-I love research, so that’s what I did, and decided to follow the Dr. Eades’ Protein Power program. the Atkins program would have worked just as well, but Protein Power was where I finally landed.
+I love research, so that’s what I did, and decided to follow the Dr. Eades’ Protein Power program.
+Buy a book.
+Work the program honestly.
+Don’t cheat.
+Get healthy.
+Lose weight.

 I wanted to (A) have more energy, (B) beef up my immune system, (C) lower my blood sugar and blood pressure, (D) increase my cardiovascular health, (E) combat my allergies, and (F) lose weight…and I did.
 Here are a few simple tips I used to speed up my metabolism and lose some of the extra baggage I had carried around for much too long.

 The good news—the heavier you are, the faster you’ll lose weight…at least until you’re close to your goal weight 🙂

 Most important—I heard once that we don’t change a habit until we decide that the benefits of changing outweigh the benefits of our habit.
 We calculate everything—even unconsciously—according to cost/benefit ratios.
 So to lose weight, we must understand that our current habits (and the self-talk excuses that go along with those habits) are unhealthy for us…maybe even killing us…and we must commit to changing and to not cheating.
 Ever.
 No excuses.
 This isn’t easy, it demands taking a VERY strong stance.